Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Werribee - East, placing the area among the bottom 25% of areas assessed nationally

 Werribee - East has seen approximately 46 dwelling approvals annually over the past five financial years, totalling 232 homes.
-As of FY-26, 30 approvals have been recorded.
-Despite a decline in population during this period, development activity has remained relatively adequate, benefiting buyers due to new homes being constructed at an average cost of $271,000, below regional norms.
-This financial year, $16.7 million in commercial approvals have been registered, indicating moderate levels of commercial development.
+As of FY26, 34 approvals have been recorded.
+Despite a population decline during this period, development activity has been relatively adequate, benefiting buyers with new homes averaging $271,000, below regional norms.
+This year, $16.7 million in commercial approvals have been registered.

 Frequently Asked Questions - Development